ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-linux.rst

 Now you should be able to build with waf as described in `BUILD.md <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__.

 .. note:: At this point you have already installed the MAVProxy Ground Control Station (MAVProxy GCS) and are also ready to do Software In the Loop (SITL) simulations of the vehicle code.
 See :ref:`sitl-simulator-software-in-the-loop`  and :ref:`setting-up-sitl-on-linux` .
-You are ready to not only build the code, but run your build in the Ardupilot SITL simulator.
+You are ready to not only build the code, but run your build in the ArduPilot SITL simulator.

 .. youtube:: 4B8BVskH0vc